MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-reports-map-reports-report-builder-and-ssrs.md

 -   For local preview, you must have internet access.
 For a report that runs from the report server, the report server must be configure to support tile background.
 For more information, see [Plan a Map Report](plan-a-map-report-report-builder-and-ssrs.md).

- For more information about adding a tile layer, see [Add, Change, or Delete a Map or Map Layer &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/add-change-or-delete-a-map-or-map-layer-report-builder-and-ssrs.md).
+ For more information about adding a tile layer, see [Add, Change, or Delete a Map or Map Layer &#40;Power BI Report Builder&#41;](add-change-or-delete-a-map-or-map-layer-report-builder-and-ssrs.md).

 ## How do I control the text on a tile layer?
  Both **Road** and **Hybrid** views include text.
 The text is part of the tiles that come from Bing Maps Web Services.